OpenPrinting/ps-printer-app/README.md

 - Correct locations for the state file, the log file, and user-added PPD files

-- Access to PPD options not representable by IPP via the web interface, so that they can be set as printer default at least.

 - Add PPD files via web interface